cyberbotics/webots/docs/discord/technical-questions-2019.md

 Can you refer me some links ?
 Thank you!

 ##### David Mansolino [Cyberbotics] 08/09/2019 07:01:44
-Hi `@Yang Chen`, these coefficient where found empirically.
+Hi `@YCL`, these coefficient where found empirically.
 An easy way to thune them is tu use numerical optimization methods: [https://cyberbotics.com/doc/guide/using-numerical-optimization-methods](https://cyberbotics.com/doc/guide/using-numerical-optimization-methods)

-##### Yang Chen 08/09/2019 15:56:57
+##### YCL 08/09/2019 15:56:57
 Hi `@David Mansolino` ,Thank you so much for your kind help!
 I would try this later.